Veterinary Emergency and Referral Center (VERC)

 Is it safe for pets to donate blood?

 Yes.
 Under professional veterinary supervision, blood donation is safe and well tolerated.
-Sedation is minimal, if needed, and your pet’s comfort is always the top priority.
+Most dogs do not require sedation, but sometimes they do until they become more comfortable with the process.
+Sedation is usually needed for cats.
+Your pet’s comfort and safety is always the top priority.

 Is donating scary or stressful for pets?

-For most pets, it’s a low-stress experience.
+For most pets, it’s a low-stress, pleasant experience where they know they will be fed treats and given a lot of praise.
 Donations happen in a quiet room with soft bedding, gentle handling, and treats.
 We assess temperament to ensure a good fit prior to donating.

 Will my pet feel pain or discomfort?